Fryderyk Getkant

-Fryderyk Getkant or Frederick Getkant (Friedrich Getkant, Fridericus Getkant, Frydrichas (Bridžius) Gedkantas) (1600–1666) was a Prussian military engineer of Lithuanian descent, artillery lieutenant and cartographer, (born in Ragnit or according to other sources in Rhineland, Holy Roman Empire).
-He is also known as a first who had written down Lithuanian folk song with melody in 1634.
+Fryderyk Getkant or Frederick Getkant (Friedrich Getkant, Fridericus Getkant, Frydrichas (Bridžius) Gedkantas) (1600 – 1666) was a Prussian military engineer of Lithuanian descent, artillery lieutenant and cartographer.
+He was born in Ragnit or according to other sources in Rhineland, Holy Roman Empire.
+He is also known as a first to have written down a Lithuanian folk song with melody, in 1634.